 Day 2: Pispitayoc – Hotsprings – Santa Teresa

-Wake up in the middle of the Peruvian jungle to the beautiful sound of the tropical birds.
-After breakfast and a cup of fresh homemade coffee, you will spend some time exploring the local coffee, Coca leaf, banana, and pineapple plantations.
-Afterward.
-Start hiking across a stunning and lost original Inca Trail (different from the Classic Inca trail) that connected Machu Picchu with Vilcabamba (The last Capital of the Incas).
-Along the way, pass avocados, maniocs, oranges, mangos, cacao, coffee, and coca shrubs.
+Wake up in the Peruvian jungle to the beautiful sound of tropical birds.
+After breakfast and fresh homemade coffee, explore the local coffee, Coca-leaf, banana, and pineapple plantations.
+Afterwards, start hiking across a stunning and lost original Inca Trail (different from the Classic Inca Trail) that connected Machu Picchu with Vilcabamba (The last Capital of the Incas).
+Pass avocados, maniocs, oranges, mangos, cacao, coffee, and coca shrubs along the way.
 After about a 4 hours hike, you will arrive at Quellomayu, where lunch is served in a local restaurant.
 It’s then another 4-hour walk upstream along the Urubamba River to the hot springs of Cocalmayu (pure volcanic water).
-The water here is believed to be medicinal and is suitable for your bones and muscles, and relieves stress and headaches.
-After a relaxing soak in the hot pools, you will take a bus to Santa Teresa town.
-Spend the night in a basic hotel with a hot shower, wifi.
+The water here is believed to be medicinal, suitable for your bones and muscles, and relieves stress and headaches.
+After relaxing in the hot pools, you will take a bus to Santa Teresa town.
+Spend the night in a basic hotel with a hot shower and wifi.

 - Distance: 15 km / 9.3 miles